nwaniek/ncr_numpy/README.rst

 I/O.

-For ease of use, the library attempts to replicate the API interface of numpy's load and save functions, while at the same time providing an advanced API for sophisticated users.
-Moreover, the ndarray implementation by default returns an std::ranges subrange to a vector of uint8_t, which makes adapting the array to complex data types as straightforward as possible.
-A simple interface is provided for basic dtypes.
+For ease of use, the library attempts to replicate the API interface of numpy's load and save functions.
+At the same time, a slightly advanced but more verbose API allows to get the most out of ncr_numpy.
+Moreover, the ndarray implementation by default returns an std::ranges subrange to a vector of uint8_t, which makes adapting the array to complex data types and structs as easy as possible.
+A facade template `ndarray_t` makes working with ndarray that contain basic types straightforward (see examples.cpp:example_facade()).

-For ease of customization, the library is written in a way which makes swapping out parts easy or adapting it to complex data.
-For instance, the library currently uses libzip to read and write npz files (which are in fact simple zip archives of npy files), but this particular backend to work with zip archives can be replaced easily by implementing only few required functions and compiling against the new implementation.
+For ease of customization, the library is written in a way which makes swapping out parts or adapting it to complex data easy.
+For instance, the library currently uses libzip to read and write npz files (which are in fact simple zip archives of npy files), but this particular backend to work with zip archives can be replaced by simply implementing a few required functions and compiling against the new implementation.

 To achieve the goal of supporting arbitrary structured arrays, ncr_numpy